Students should apply for their course using the Online Application Service.

 There is no advantage in applying early.
 It is important that you take every opportunity to point out why you feel your claim to a place is distinctive.
 Do not send or enclose samples of your professional work with your application form.

 Applicants who are offered an interview should note that they take place during the Easter vacation and last all day.
-Those selected for interview for the Newspaper and Magazine courses will be invited to bring with them samples of professional work e.g. press cuttings, whilst interviewees for the Broadcast course will be expected to record an audio news bulletin.
+Those selected for interview for the News and Magazine courses will be invited to bring with them samples of professional work e.g. press cuttings, whilst interviewees for the Broadcast course will be expected to record an audio news bulletin.

 Interviews are also an ideal opportunity for the applicant to interview the school.
 Applicants are encouraged to ask about any aspect of the course, the School or the University in order to help them make to right decision when deciding where to study.

-MA programmes excluding Broadcast, Magazine and Newspaper do not have a fixed closing date for applications.
+MA programmes excluding MA Broadcast, Magazine and News Journalism do not have a fixed closing date for applications.
 Applications are no longer accepted once the courses are full.
 Once a course is no longer accepting applications, this will be indicated on the postgraduate web-pages.
 It is advisable to submit your application form as early as possible in the academic year, particularly if you are applying for sponsorship, studentships, or scholarships.
 If you are worried about applying in time please do not hesitate to contact the Administrative Assistant who will be happy to help you.

 All Applications for Admission to Postgraduate Study must be directed to the University's Postgraduate Registry.
 Please visit the Apply section of Cardiff University's website for information.